ErpNetDocs/winclient/introduction/commands.md

 ![Change Enterprise company from Settings](pictures/settings-change-company.png)

-- Change location - used to change the Enteprise company in which you are currenly working.
+- Change location - used to change the Enteprise company location in which you are currenly working.
 Contains a dropdown list with the Company locations of the selected Enterprise company.

 Main Menu >> Command Ribbon >> Home: